Dr.

 events.

-Upon return, and entering Columbia University, Sutton
+Upon return, and entering Columbia University, Sutton met,

-she is known as D.N.
+known as D.N.

 Sutton, and is the author of several